 From your Kissuomo account you can manage your orders, addresses and subscriptions.

-The Ballantyne name has been linked to precious yarns since 1800, when the Scot Henry Ballantyne established himself in tweed trade and tartan workmanship that started to be know and appreciated in their softer versions as well.
+The Ballantyne name has been linked to precious yarns since 1800, when the Scot Henry Ballantyne established himself in tweed trade and tartan workmanship that started to be known and appreciated in their softer versions as well.
 Scottish Tweed trade can be traced back to 1829 and started to be characterized by workmanship focused on the study of new designs.
-D. Ballantyne Brothers & Co.
-Ltd was established in 1921, when parallel activities carried out by the founder’s children were united under one name.
 The fame of the Ballantyne name grew rapidly, reaching incredible heights in the 50s, thanks to the intarsia technique and development of the iconic argyle pattern, worn by celebrities and royalty.
 The company had a specific aim: to create high-quality cashmere knitwear and position itself among the finest producers worldwide.
-On July 1, 1966, Queen Elizabeth visited the company for the first time and in 1967, Ballantyne was given the Queen Award for achievements in the luxury knitwear sector.
 The use of the intarsia technique became more common over time, with handmade knitwear and sophisticated workmanship that was unmatched in the world, making the brand a universally recognized icon of style and quality.

 |Made in Italy||No|